petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/4_battery-performance.md

 	When not in active use, the device remains online and ready to receive instructions or perform monitoring tasks, ensuring you stay connected at all times.

-Petority devices ensure prolonged reliability and flexibility with their battery performance.
+PHAST 1 ensure prolonged reliability and flexibility with their battery performance.